adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-the-official-cms-partner-of-eleventy.md

 description: >-
   CloudCannon is now the official CMS Partner for Eleventy, and Eleventy creator Zach Leatherman is joining the CloudCannon team.
-With our support, Zach will continue to work on Eleventy alongside his role at CloudCannon.
+With our support, Zach will continue to work on 11ty alongside his role at CloudCannon.
 draft: false
 series:
 image: https://cc-dam.imgix.net/11ty-zach.png